Kylie Ohlmiller

 Kylie Ohlmiller (born September 24, 1996) is an American professional women's lacrosse player for the New York Charging of the Women's Lacrosse League (WLL).
 She played collegiately at Stony Brook University, where she set the record for most career points in Division I history with 498 and most career assists with 246.

 She played professionally for the now-defunct United Women's Lacrosse League, being selected first overall by the Boston Storm in the 2018 UWLX draft and the now-defunct Women's Professional Lacrosse League, selected first overall by the New York Fight.
 From 2021 to 2024, she played for Athletes Unlimited Lacrosse before the league folded.

 Ohlmiller was crowned "the face of women’s lacrosse" by The New York Times and "a human highlight reel" by ESPN.
 She has been a member of the United States women's national lacrosse team since 2017.
 Ohlmiller has signed endorsement deals with New Balance and Brine Lacrosse.
 Ohlmiller is also the founder of KO17 Lacrosse, a lacrosse training organization which hosts camps, clinics and online instruction.

 Early life and high school

 Ohlmiller was born in Islip, New York, where she attended Islip High School.
 While she missed her freshman year of high school with an injury, she was named a team captain during her sophomore, junior and senior years, scoring over 250 points and being named a two-time Academic All-American.
 After scoring 112 goals in her senior year of high school, Ohlmiller was named a US Lacrosse All-American.
 She also played volleyball and basketball in high school.
 As high schoolers, both Ohlmiller and future college teammate Courtney Murphy watched Northwestern beat Syracuse in the 2012 NCAA championship game held at Stony Brook's Kenneth P. LaValle Stadium.

-Ohlmiller was not a highly-recruited prospect coming out of high school.
-The only power conference school to show interest in her was Ohio State, but Stony Brook head coach Joe Spallina showed the most confidence in her abilities.